SwatiVerma2/Jira-Notes/README.md

 1. Backlog: The Product Backlog is a prioritized list of work for the entire project, while the Sprint Backlog is a list of work for a specific sprint.
 2. Sprint: A fixed-length period during which the team works to complete a set of tasks from the Sprint Backlog.
 3. Daily Scrum: A daily meeting to synchronize team efforts and plan the next 24 hours.

+### Advantages
+· Freedom & Adaption
+· High-quality, low-risk product.
+· Reduce the development time up to 40%
+· Scrum customer satisfaction is very important.
+· Reviewing the current sprint before moving to new one.

+### Disadvantages
+· More efficient for small team size.
+· No changes in the sprint.

 # Jira
 Jira is a popular project management and issue tracking tool developed by [Atlassian](https://www.atlassian.com/).
 It is widely used by software development teams to plan, track, and manage software projects.
 Here are some key features and functionalities of Jira: